haseen-28/newgitrep28/README.md

 # newgitrep28
 this is my first git rep
+hell how r u